 - Course Code:

 - Unit value:

-The module will assist students to understand how markets function, and enable you to develop practical skills to support small agribusinesses in marketing their products, to identify intervention points and to design approaches whereby outsider stakeholders can promote markets and pro-poor economic development.
+The module aims to assist students to understand how markets function, develop their skills to support small agribusinesses in marketing their products, and identify ways in which markets and commercial development initiatives can better help the poor.

 Objectives and learning outcomes of the course